MeetMagentoAcademy/magento2-training-resources/administration/part1.md

   * tab "Save Configuration"Easy?
   Yep.
 No we have store name and logo.
 3. Add your favicon. ( u can use this one: <link> or create one: 32x32 px)
-  * go to ... > ... > HTML Head (u should know where to find a place to upload favicon fron last step.)
+  * go to ... > ... > HTML Head (u should know where to find a place to upload favicon from last step.)
   * upload your favicon
   * Tap "Save Config."
 4. Welcome massage